 What Happens After a Sedative-Hypnotic Detox?

-Cornerstone’s aim is to give you the best chance of obtaining long-term recovery.
+Cornerstone’s aim is to give you the best chance at obtaining long-term recovery.
 After detox, we would recommend that you move into an inpatient treatment facility.
 At Cornerstone, we can offer a supportive, therapeutic environment within our inpatient treatment center, where the causes of your addiction can be addressed.
 A detox offers hope while treatment crafts a vision for life without drugs.

 We understand how important family can be in the recovery process, we, therefore, offer family therapy at no extra cost.

-Our residential houses are all male and all-female.
+Our residential houses are all-male and all-female.
 Each rehab house has six residents.
 Most evenings transport will be provided to 12-step fellowship meetings.

 Sedative-Hypnotic Detox FAQ

-The safest way to detox from sedative-hypnotics is within a detox unit.
+The safest way to detox from sedative hypnotics is within a detox unit.
 With your willpower and commitment alongside our expertise, together we make your recovery long-term and sustainable.

-Avoiding all withdrawal symptoms concerned with sedative-hypnotics is unlikely.
+Avoiding all withdrawal symptoms concerned with sedative hypnotics is unlikely.
 What can be guaranteed is that at Cornerstone you will be made as comfortable as possible.
 Many of our clients who have completed detox successfully believe they were held back due to the fear of detoxing.
 Don’t have that fear.
 Make today the first day of the rest of your life.